 Most recently, Mr. Metzger was Staff Vice President and Associate General Counsel of Unisys Corporation, where he was responsible for the company’s litigation, counseling the company’s government businesses, and directing the company’s federal government contracts organization.
 He also designed the company’s first ethics compliance program and then served as Corporate Ethics Officer.

 Before coming to Unisys, Mr. Metzger served on the professional staff of the President’s Blue-Ribbon Commission on Defense Management, where he was principally responsible for making recommendations on defense industry compliance issues.
 He also served in the Civil Division of the Department of Justice for a number of years, representing the United States in procurement fraud and government contract litigation.
 Before joining Justice, he worked in private law practice in Washington, D.C., chiefly in the international trade area.
-Before attending law school, Mr. Metzger worked as issues coordinator in the first Senate campaign of former Vice President Joe Biden of Delaware.
+Before attending law school, Mr. Metzger worked as issues coordinator in the first Senate campaign of President Joe Biden.

 He earned a B.A., magna cum laude, from Amherst College, and a J.D. from Georgetown University Law School.